Stop Avoiding Getting a Will! You Need it!

 Guess what?
 You don’t have to wait!
 With Willful you can update your will for free at any time (you’ll likely need to update it 3-5 times as you go through life events like getting married, having kids, or getting divorced).

 So here is the bottom line; if you’re an adult who has assets or children, you need a will!
 You can visit a lawyer, use a tool like Willful, or even write your own (called a “holograph will”), but the key is to take care of it so your family is protected.
 Think of a will like life insurance – it’s not for you, it’s for your loved ones.
 If you are ready to get a will and you are a candidate for an online will then consider Willful.
-Willful is currently available to residents of Ontario, Saskatchewan, Alberta and British Columbia.
-Willful will be available to the rest of Canada by the end of the year.
+Willful is currently available to residents of Alberta, British Columbia, Manitoba, New Brunswick, Nova Scotia, Ontario and Saskatchewan.

 Thank you to Willful for sponsoring this blog post so we can continue to provide League of Moms as a free resource.
 All opinions expressed are our own.